mixpanel/docs/pages/docs/new-data-pipelines/integrations/redshift-spectrum.md

   ```bash
   aws sts assume-role --role-arn <role-arn> --role-session-name MixpanelSession
   ```
-- If you receive an **"AccessDenied"** error, it means the role you're currently using to run the AWS CLI doesn't have permission to assume the Mixpanel role.
-To resolve this, identify your current role (which is typically your IAM user or the role you're using for AWS CLI access) and then update the Mixpanel role's trust relationship.
-Edit the trust policy by adding a new statement allowing your current role to assume the Mixpanel role.
-For example, if you are using a SSO user, replace `<your account id>` with your AWS account ID.
+- If you get an **"AccessDenied"** error, your current AWS CLI role can't assume the Mixpanel role.
+To fix this, edit the Mixpanel role's trust policy to allow your current role to assume it.
+If you're using SSO, add this to the trust policy, replacing `<your account id>` with your AWS account ID:

   ```json
   {